melodyserra/ruby/README.md

 Create a program that will ask your user for their name.
 Use **gets** to then be able to grab user input.
 Then print out the following statement: "Your name is ____"

-I want you to know take it a little further and apply the same concepts to integers.
+I want you to now take it a little further and apply the same concepts to integers.
 Your final output should read: "You have entered a and b and their sum is a+b"

 ## Take Home Lab 1